nostack-dev/minitemplate/README.md

 You will be prompted to provide a name for your project.
 Once done, the script will generate a new project directory under `projects/` with the necessary components and templates copied over.

-When prompoted for a project name use:
+When prompted for a project name, use:
 ```console
 myproject
 ```